Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "S'not the first time," Rose said, trying to sound idle but instead sounding embarrassed.

-"Not to worry, I don't need sleep," the Doctor replied, schooling his features into a mask of goofy joviality.
+"Not to worry, I don't need sleep," the Doctor replied, schooling his features into a disarming grin.

 This was a lie, of course— normally the Doctor slept once every two weeks, twice if he was particularly exhausted.
 But truth be told, ever since Jack Harkness had joined the crew and Rose had made it a habit of staying up late, swapping stories of intimate escapades (Jack had a lot more, but that wasn't a surprise) the Doctor had put off sleep for two months.
-The thought of Rose possibly becoming intimate with the stupid Time Agent… on his time ship… while he was only a few rooms away… made pure uncontained rage and flaring jealousy course through him like fire.
+The thought of Rose possibly becoming intimate with the stupid Time Agent—on his ship, while he was only a few rooms away—made pure uncontained rage course through him like fire.
 As heavy as his eyelids got, whenever the Doctor laid down in his bedroom and shut his eyes, images of a naked Rose Tyler writhing under an equally nude Jack Harkness jolted his mind awake.
 Ah well, perhaps the Ilzaya would keep him occupied throughout the night.

-"Cushioning tissue in the grass they use to weave the mats," the Doctor explained quietly, staring down at her over his nose.
-Christ, he wished she'd get up, before he did something they'd both regret— in front of Jack Harkness, no less.
+"Cushioning tissue in the grass they use to weave the mats," the Doctor explained quietly.
+He wished she'd get up, before he did something they'd both regret, in front of Jack Harkness, no less.

 "No magic," the Doctor insisted.